New-Teams/Histoire-pas-a-pas/README.md

-# Discord Bot with TypeScript
+# Histoire pas a pas bot
 A modern Discord bot template built with TypeScript for scalable and maintainable bot development.

 ## Features